-Yes it will smell.
-Waterborne finishes are the most environmentally friendly, therefore produce less odor, All other finishes will generally require you to be in a well ventilated separate area, if you are to stay in your home whilst the floor is drying.
+Yes, it will smell.
+Waterborne finishes are the most environmentally friendly, therefore produce less odour, All other finishes will generally require you to be in a well ventilated separate area if you are to stay in your home whilst the floor is drying.
 However, as every job is different, please consult your tradesperson on their advice concerning your house layout or coatings used to ensure they meet your requirements.

 Polyurethanes are currently the most widely used timber floor coatings.
 They are extremely durable, readily available and come in a range of finishes from high gloss to matt.